 Depression And Exercise

 Along with these benefits, exercise can have even more positive effects depending upon what form it takes.
 Playing a sport, for instance, can help fight depression by cementing positive social connections with other people.
-Exercising outside, whether hiking, running, or just enjoying a stroll gives you a healthy dose of sunshine and vitamin D. Exercise can also improve self-image and self-esteem by improving your physical fitness and helping you get into better shape.
+Exercising outside, whether hiking, running or just enjoying a stroll, can give you a healthy dose of sunshine and vitamin D. Exercise can also improve self-image and self-esteem by improving your physical fitness and helping you get into better shape.

 How To Combat Depression Through Exercise